Large Noise in Variational Regularization: Examples with random noise

 where the infimum is taken over all estimators of the form $U^\delta_\alpha=g(F^\delta)$.
 Here we have denoted $g\in \mathcal{B}(H^{-d/2-\epsilon}(\T^d) ,H^r(\T^d))$ where $\mathcal{B}(H^{-d/2-\epsilon}(\T^d),H^r(\T^d))$ is the set of Borel measurable functions from $H^{-d/2-\epsilon}(\T^d)$ to $H^r(\T^d)$.
 Next we will compare the convergence results of Theorems \ref{thm:gaussian} and \ref{thm:smoother} to the known minimax convergence rates for same problems.

 \begin{rem} As an example of a group of operators that fills the conditions in Theorem \ref{thm:smoother} we can take bijective elliptic pseudodifferential operators that are $t>\frac{d}{2m}$ (where $m=1$ in the case described in Theorem \ref{thm:gaussian}) orders smoothing e.g. $K=(I-\Delta)^{-\frac{t}{2}}$.
 We assume the exact source condition in the Theorems \ref{thm:gaussian} and \ref{thm:smoother}, that is, $u^\dagger=\mu^\dagger=K^*w^\dagger$, where $w^\dagger\in L^2$, hence we can conclude $u^\dagger \in H^r(\T^d)$, where $r=t$.
-This means we do not assume extra smoothness from $u^\dagger$ but assume that the smoothness of the unknown and the order of smoothing of the forward operator are the same.
+This means we assume the minimum extra smoothness from $u^\dagger$, that is, the smoothness of the unknown and the order of smoothing of the forward operator are the same.

 Since $r=t$ we can rewrite the convergence rate $\kappa$ in form

 Note that $tm=d/2+\epsilon$ and hence the convergence rates achieved in Theorems \ref{thm:gaussian} and \ref{thm:smoother} agree, up to $\epsilon>0$ arbitrarily small, with the minimax convergence rate, see e.g. \cite{Cavalier2008, Hohage2016}. \end{rem}